Feyerabend/ABC80/abc802/README.md

   of *random* numbers.
 * [AHLS1.BAS](AHLS1.BAS) Another version of the same benchmark.
 * [AHLS2.BAS](AHLS2.BAS) Version adopted to ABC802.
+* [AHLS2.BAS](AHLS2.BAS) Version adopted to ABC802.
+But using DOUBLE.

+  "The measure of randomness should also be as close to zero as possible.
+   Anything under 10 is quite good.
+Values between 10 and 20 are acceptable.", p.260.
+   *So ABC802 should be 'acceptable' concerning the randomness.*

+  "The measure of accuracy should be as close to zero as possible. [...]
+   A value of 0.001 is about the norm.
+Anything larger than that (0.18, for example) is poor, while smaller values (0.00000021, for example) is very good.", p.260.
+   *ABC802 should therefore judged to be quite good when using DOUBLE.*

 [^ahl]: David H. Ahl, "Benchmark Comparison Test", Creative Computing, Nov.
 1983. pp. 259–260,
         David H. Ahl, "Creative Computing Benchmark", Creative Computing 1984. p.6.